saturnui/theme/README.md

-Saturn Theme
+Saturn Default Theme
 ---

-Default provided by Saturn that can be used with [@saturnui/vue](https://github.com/saturnui/vue) Headless UI components.
+This theme is intended to be used with [@saturnui/vue](https://github.com/saturnui/vue) Headless UI components.

 Usage: